JeffersonLab/HPS-CODE/ANALYSIS/vertexing/efficiency/README.md

 -n: number of bins in histograms (default 50)
 -z: total range in z covered in mm (default is 100 mm)
 -T: plot Test plots
+-N: number of bins after target computed to normalize (default is 4)

 ## Output Files